-Impact assessment of climate change on the irrigation water need and conjunctive water use for future prospective
+Impact assessment of climate change on the future conjunctive water use

 Keywords: